ClickCease

 • When buying furniture, look for cabinets or chests that are made well.
 Drawers should open and close smoothly without sticking.

-If you or a loved one has been injured as a result of a dangerous or defective product, please contact an experienced product defect lawyer who can help you better understand your legal rights and options.
+If you or a loved one has been injured due to a dangerous or defective product, please contact an experienced product defect lawyer who can help you better understand your legal rights and options.

 Source: https://www.cpsc.gov/Recalls/2020/homestar-recalls-dressers-due-to-tip-over-and-entrapment-hazards-recall-alert